RavensbourneWebMedia/Web-development-workshop/sessions/week-03.md

 ## Today, Monday 19th January 2015

+- [ ] Make sure people accept invitations to joint GitHub team

 1. HTML and CSS: which does what
 * HTML quiz
 * HTML in the kitchen (exercise)
 * Review bad websites
 * Project management basics

-- [ ] Make sure people accept invitations to joint GitHub team
-- [ ] Pull request